KeyboardKit/website/collections/_features/AI.md

 title: AI Support
 ---

-Apple's native keyboard APIs lack many features that are often needed by AI-based keyboards.
+Apple's native keyboard APIs lack many features that are often needed by AI-powered keyboards.

-For instance, AI-based keyboards may need to read the entire document to perform spellchecking and proofreading, and also let users type within the keyboard to type prompts or intents.
+For instance, keyboards may need to read the entire document to be able to perform spellchecking and proofreading, and let users type within the keyboard to prompt or type intents.

-Keyboard extensions have little native support for this.
-The text document proxy will only return the text closest to the input cursor.
-You also can't type in text fields in the keyboard, since text is always sent to the main app.
-This makes in-keyboard prompting hard to implement.

 [KeyboardKit Pro][Pro] unlocks [features](#pro) that make it easier to add AI-based functionality to a keyboard.